MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/room-systems/room-systems-v2.md

 ### Microsoft Teams Rooms application and peripheral device configuration

-After each Microsoft Teams Rooms system has been physically deployed and the supported peripheral devices connected, you’ll need to configure the Microsoft Teams Rooms application to assign the Microsoft Teams Rooms resource account and password created earlier, to enable the Microsoft Teams Rooms system to sign in to Skype for Business and Exchange.
-It's key to leverage Skype for Business certified USB audio and video peripherals linked elsewhere in the document.
+After each Microsoft Teams Rooms system has been physically deployed and the supported peripheral devices connected, you’ll need to configure the Microsoft Teams Rooms application to assign the Microsoft Teams Rooms resource account and password created earlier, to enable the Microsoft Teams Rooms system to sign in to Microsoft Teams or Skype for Business and Exchange.
+It's key to leverage certified USB audio and video peripherals linked elsewhere in the document.
 Not doing so can result in unpredictable behavior.

 You can manually configure each Microsoft Teams Rooms system.
 Alternatively, you can use a centrally stored, per–Microsoft Teams Rooms XML configuration file to manage the application settings and leverage a start-up GPO script to reapply the configuration you want, each time the Microsoft Teams Rooms system boots.